publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schIV/ptA/m__us_usc_t42_s601.md

 >     “(c)  __Termination of Entitlement Under AFDC Program__  __.—__

 >     Effective October 1, 1996, no individual or family shall be entitled to any benefits or services under any State plan approved under part A or F of title IV of the Social Security Act \[[42 U.S.C.
-601][/us/usc/t42/s601] et seq. or 681 et seq.\] (as in effect on September 30, 1995).”
+601][/us/usc/t42/s601] et seq., 681 et seq.\] (as in effect on September 30, 1995).”

  __Congressional Findings__